grig23/primetime.en/help/AccountIQ/isolation-mode.md

 # View sharing reports in isolation mode {#report-isolation-mode}

-Generally, Adobe Account IQ evaluates the various streaming events to identify the sharing probablities of subscribers based on the same account identifier for each subscriber play request irrespective of the devices they use.
+Generally, Adobe Account IQ evaluates the various streaming events to identify the sharing probabilities of subscribers based on the same account identifier for each subscriber play request irrespective of the devices they use.
 However, some MVPDs (such as Xfinity) identify the play requests (made on different channel apps) by the same subscriber using different devices as separate.
-Such streaming requests are analysed in Isolation Mode.
+Such streaming requests are analyzed in Isolation Mode.

 ![](assets/isolation-diff.png)